-The predominantly low scale setting which contrasts with

-- A typically fine grain pattern of urban development, generally emphasised by the regularity of the terrace row subdivisions, narrow allotments and street grid, with many streets running at right angles to the REB site, except Barkly Street in the north of the WHEA and the intersection with the Hoddle Grid in the south. - Substantially intact 19th century streetscapes particularly on: - Drummond Street (both sides, south of Grattan Street and east side, south of Glennon Lane); - Murchison Street: - Barkley Street (north side, south of Faraday Street); - Owen Street; - Canning Street (east side, south of Faraday Street); - Nicholson Street (north of Gertrude Street); - the south side of Gertrude Street; - Carlton Street; and - Rathdowne Street north of Pelham Street.
+- The predominantly low scale setting which contrasts with the scale of the REB & Carlton Gardens, being: - substantial areas of two-storey, with some three-storey residential and commercial development; and - some prominent institutional properties of the 19th and early 20th centuries which are greater in scale but still subservient to the REB & Carlton Gardens (eg. Rathdowne Street church and school buildings). - A typically fine grain pattern of urban development, generally emphasised by the regularity of the terrace row subdivisions, narrow allotments and street grid, with many streets running at right angles to the REB site, except Barkly Street in the north of the WHEA and the intersection with the Hoddle Grid in the south. - Substantially intact 19th century streetscapes particularly on: - Drummond Street (both sides, south of Grattan Street and east side, south of Glennon Lane); - Murchison Street: - Barkley Street (north side, south of Faraday Street); - Owen Street; - Canning Street (east side, south of Faraday Street); - Nicholson Street (north of Gertrude Street); - the south side of Gertrude Street; - Carlton Street; and - Rathdowne Street north of Pelham Street.